chazwatkins/ash_training/labs/7-code-interface.md

 9. Now lets do the same with unlike.

 Update and destroy interfaces accept the record or a reference to a record as the first argument.
-Because we don't want to look up the individual like that is being deleted, we just want to supply the `tweet_id`.

-We'll need to use the `require_reference?` to skip requiring providing the record or id.
+Because we don't want to look up the individual like that is being deleted, we just want to supply the `tweet_id`, we'll need to use the `require_reference?` option to skip requiring providing the record or id.

 This way, the code interface will use a bulk destroy under the hood.